dthaler/iftype-reg/draft-thaler-iftype-reg.md

 Someone wishing to register a new ifType value MUST:

-QUESTION (TBD): should this talk about email or using the online form or allow either?
-Currently IANA pages are contradictory as noted in the IANA considerations section.
-The following text is borrowed from RFC 7595 which uses email, but IANA has a form for ifTypes so this may be the wrong language.
+1. Check the IANA registry to see whether there is already an entry that could easily satisfy the modeling and functional requirements for the requested entry.
+   If there is already such an entry, use it or update the existing specification.
+   Text in an Internet-Draft, or part of some other some other permanently available, stable specification may be written to clarify the usage of an existing entry or entries for the desired purpose.

-1. Check the IANA registry to see whether there is already an entry for the desired name.  if there is already an entry under the name, choose a different name or update the existing specification.
+2. Check the IANA registry to see whether there is already some other entry with the desired name.  if there is already an unrelated entry under the name, choose a different name.

-2. Prepare a registration request using the template specified in {{template}}.
+3. Prepare a registration request using the template specified in {{template}}.
    The registration request can be contained in an Internet-Draft, submitted alone, or as part of some other permanently available, stable, specification.
 The registration request can also be submitted in some